quantiota/AI-Agent-Farm/README.md

 ## Infrastructure
 This repository documents the creation and maintenance of an AI Agent Farm infrastructure that consists of refurbished microservers gen8.
 Each microserver is equipped with a 250GB SSD, 16GB of RAM, and 4x1TB of RAID data storage for analysis.
-The infrastructure runs on Ubuntu 22.04 Server and includes powerful tools, such as Visual Studio Code (vscode), QuestDB, Grafana, and AutoGPT.
+The infrastructure runs on Ubuntu 22.04 Server and includes powerful tools, such as Visual Studio Code, QuestDB, Grafana, and AutoGPT.

 The purpose of this project is to create a scalable infrastructure that can run multiple tasks simultaneously and distribute processes across the AI Agent workers, maximizing efficiency and minimizing downtime.
 As a demonstration, we have created a specific environment for testing the AI Agent Farm in the field of financial markets.